JWKyle/gills-aquarium/README.md

 # Gill's Aquarium

-This is a Rails app made to explore features and frameworks.
+This is a Rails app made to explore features and frameworks, particularly Angular and Bootstrap.
+In it's current form, it acts as a SPA contact lookup.
 Once completed, it will serve as a sandbox for further experimentation.

 ## Included Technologies